LED Fog Lights (6000k) on 5th Gen 4Runner (Overview and Installation)

 UPDATE: We installed these lights in my girls 4Runner a few days ago.
 After driving around with them in the dark, we got to know them a little better.
 These bulbs help SO MUCH when running the low beams and fog lights together.
 She has the stock halogen headlights (low and high beam) with these bulbs and it was an outstanding difference.
 The fog lights almost wash out the yellow/orange hue from the stock halogen low beam bulbs.
 The wide light was much better, much brighter, and much whiter.
 The color is crystal white and the light output is much better than the factory light bulbs.
 We were both really impressed.

-After talking about headlights for the last couple weeks, we are still at it.
+After talking about headlights for the last couple of weeks, we are still at it.
 This time, we are talking about the fogs, and specifically, an LED bulb.

 The first option that many owners consider is the Baja Squadron line.
-These are a complete housing that you swap in and replace the OEM assembly.
+These are complete housing that you swap in and replace the OEM assembly.

 These off-road pod-style lights are incredibly powerful.
 The Baja Designs Squadrons are not DOT (Department of Transportation) approved for on-road use.
 The Squadrons have such intense light output, they might be too bright for on-road use and daily driving.

 Off-Road Lights Vs. Single LED Bulb